 With miles and miles of beaches, Florida is one of the most well-known US states for “fun in the sun”.
-When you’re traveling to “The Sunshine State”, don’t leave your furry friend behind.
+When you’re traveling to “The Sunshine State”, you don’t have to leave your furry friend behind.
 Instead, use this Florida dog-friendly travel guide to help plan your trip, so you can bring your dog along and enjoy the fun together!

-Dog-Friendly Attractions in Florida
+12 Dog-Friendly Activities in Florida

 Even if you have dog-friendly places to stay, you don’t want to leave your dog alone in the hotel room or have to board them at a kennel.
 That’s not fun for either of you.
-Check out these dog-friendly attractions you both can enjoy all around The Sunshine State:
+Check out these dog-friendly activities you both can enjoy all around The Sunshine State:

 If you are a fan of dinosaurs, this is the perfect park for you and your pooch!
 Located in Plant City, a midpoint between Tampa and Disney, Dinosaur World features winding trails and 150 life-size dinosaur statues.

 It’s free for your dog to get in and they are welcome as long as they are well-behaved and leashed.
 There are even water stations along the trail, so you and your pup can take water breaks!

 2. Fort De Soto Park “Paw Playground”

 Located within the Fort De Soto Park is a dog beach called the “Paw Playground”.
 Dogs are not allowed on the other beaches in Fort De Soto Park; just in the Paw Playground.
 This stretch of beach is a designated dog beach where they are allowed to run free and off-leash.

 Just make sure you follow the dog park rules and some beach safety tips for dogs while you’re there.
 Fort De Soto Park has fenced-in dog parks nearby for both large and small dogs.
 There are also dog showers and drinking water.